cliftondavies/cliftondavies/README.md

 # Hi! 👋 Welcome to my GitHub profile.

-I am a software engineer with an appreciation for detail and best practice, and experience in building SPAs and REST APIs.
+Hi!
+I am an aspiring software engineer who has been immersed in remote development for the past 18 months, building projects ranging from SPAs and MVC apps to REST APIs and CLIs.
+Consequently, this ranked me in the top 256 most active GitHub users in the UK for 2020.
+[Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills